Click the links below to download the following statutory information regarding our Governing Body:

 Local Governing Body

-Fazila Karolia – Staff Governor and Lead Governor for Site Management
+Fazila Karolia – Staff Governor and Lead Governor for Health and Safety

 Fazila is the Head of Science at Coal Clough Academy and is passionate about improving the life chances for all pupils.
 She has 30 years teaching experience and has held many roles during this time.
 Fazila is looking forward to beginning her journey as Staff Governor and using her knowledge and experience to support Coal Clough Academy.

-Daniel Jones – Lead Governor for Finance and SEND
+Daniel Jones – Vice-Chair and Lead Governor for Finance, SEND and Wellbeing

 Daniel is a School Business Manager for Eden School, Blackburn and he has responsibility for the school’s finance, health and safety, procurement, site operations and HR.
 Daniel has a strong belief that all children deserve the best education, to be happy, confident and have the opportunity to be the best version of themselves.
 Daniel has worked in different business sectors including Education and brings a wealth of knowledge which will support the young people throughout their time at Coal Clough.